-This post continues your study of the Friulian language as used in the Bible; you will now begin your study of the eleventh chapter of the book of Genesis, where the subject is la torate di Babêl (tower of Babel).
-In this post, you will examine verses 1-9; that is, Gjenesi 11:1-9.
+This post continues your study of the Friulian language as used in the book of Genesis; you will now begin your study of the eleventh chapter, where the subject is la torate di Babêl (tower of Babel).
+In this post, you will examine verses 1-9.
 The two posts pertaining to chapter 11 can be found here.

 If you are arriving on this site for the first time, begin your study of the Friulian language here (Gjenesi 1).

 Read Gjenesi 11:1-9